-But there is an alternative: ‘diet’ or ‘sugar-free’ drinks, which taste sweet without the extra kilojoules.
+But what about the alternatives?
+‘Diet’ or ‘sugar-free’ drinks, taste sweet but without the added kilojoules.
 Are they healthier?
 Let’s look into it.

-First, why are sugary drinks so bad for us?
+First, why are sugary drinks bad for you?

-The average 600ml bottle of soft drink contains 16 teaspoons of sugar and about 1000 unnecessary or “empty” kilojoules.
-This means that they exceed the World Health Organization recommendations for sugar (which is around 12 teaspoons per day for the average adult), they offer little to no nutritional value, plus they’re acidic which is bad for your teeth.
+The average 600ml bottle of soft drink contains 16 teaspoons of sugar and about 1,000 unnecessary or ‘empty’ kilojoules.
+This means that they exceed the World Health Organisation’s recommendations for sugar (which is around 12 teaspoons per day for the average adult), they offer little to no nutritional value, plus they’re acidic which is bad for our teeth.

-We know that regular consumption leads to weight gain, as people don’t usually reduce how much they eat to allow for the extra kilojoules coming from sugary drinks.
+We know that regular consumption of sugary drinks can lead to weight gain, as people usually don’t account for the extra kilojoules coming from sugary drinks.

 Sneakily, drink companies have found a way to overcome this concern.
 They can use artificial sweeteners to sweeten beverages instead of sugar, which contain little to no kilojoules.
 But are these ‘diet’ drinks any better for us than the sugary drinks they impersonate?

-There are many suspicions about the healthiness of artificial sweeteners, with some critics suggesting they may cause more harm than good and are no better than their sugary counterparts.
+There is some concern about the healthiness of artificial sweeteners, with some critics suggesting they may cause more harm than good and are no better than their sugary counterparts.
 So, what does the evidence say?

 Artificial sweeteners are synthetic chemical compounds which provide very few kilojoules and taste intensely sweeter than sugar.
 This means that when used as a sugar replacement, much less is required to achieve the desired level of sweetness.

-Due to their low kilojoule content, artificially sweetened beverages like ‘diet’ soft drinks are often chosen to help lose weight.
-However, the evidence for artificial sweeteners and their effect on weight management is inconsistent.
+Due to their low kilojoule content, artificially sweetened beverages like ‘diet’ soft drinks are often chosen to help maintain or lose weight.
+However, the evidence for artificial sweeteners and their effect on weight is inconsistent.

-Some studies have shown weight loss among those substituting sugar sweetened beverages with ‘diet’ drinks.
+Some studies have shown that people who substitute sugar-sweetened beverages with ‘diet’ drinks, lose weight.
 Other studies have found ‘diet’ drinks are associated with overeating and weight gain.
-The reason for this is unclear, but thought to be as a result of either artificial sweeteners not leaving you feeling full, or perhaps a sense of freedom to eat more because you’ve had a low-calorie drink.
+The reason for this is unclear but thought to be because of either artificial sweeteners not leaving you feeling full, or perhaps a sense of freedom to eat more because you’ve had a low-calorie drink.

-Given the mixed evidence on the effectiveness of artificial sweeteners for weight management, we do not recommend swapping sugary drinks for ‘diet’ drinks to reduce your risk of developing obesity-related cancers.
+Given the mixed evidence on the effectiveness of artificial sweeteners for weight management and the risk of diet-related noncommunicable diseases, we do not recommend swapping sugary drinks for ‘diet’ drinks when trying to achieve or maintain a healthy weight.

-Although they do not contain the same level of kilojoules as their sugar-sweetened counterparts, they can still rot your teeth.
+Even though ‘diet’ drinks do not contain the same level of kilojoules as their sugar-sweetened counterparts, they can still cause tooth erosion.

 We recommend drinking water or low-fat milk.
 Water is the best option for hydration and low-fat milk provides important nutrients such as calcium and protein, which supports healthy bones and teeth.